andrewrgoss/andrewrgoss.com/content/post/why-hugo.md

 ## Free Hosting With Github Pages

 With Wordpress I used <a href="https://www.bluehost.com" target="_blank">BlueHost</a> as my web host, as many do with their Wordpress blogs.
 It is easy to use and cheap (I was paying $2.99 a month).
 Moreover, it has lots of features designed specifically for Wordpress usage.
 The setup was easy enough using a one-click install from the hosting dashboard and then being able to install plugins, themes, and updates, all from the Wordpress admin.
 But I had to login through that dashboard every time to access my Wordpress site.
-And while my monthly cost was small, I much prefer free.
+And while my monthly cost was small, I much prefer free. (who doesn't?)

 ## Custom Themes